IronOxidizer/instant-pi/README.md

 There are also optional files that contribute to the boot processes:

 - `cmdline.txt`
-    - Passes parameters / options to the kernel when it starts
+    - Passes parameters / options to the kernel when it starts.
+This can potentially be removed if the kernel is compiled with the proper default boot `cmdline`.

 - `config.txt`
     - Read by `start.elf` to configure the hardware before the kernel is loaded